-Having interdependent relationships between commercial and residential sectors, Dharavi needs infrastructure or architecture solutions concerning both social and economic dynamics of the space.
-The mixed-use, 590-acre architectural solution is what holds the communal relationship and improves the life of the community.
-The project not only facilitates shelter and business spaces but also promotes sustainable practices like stormwater management, food generation on interlinked rooftop gardens, proposes plans for long term economic growth, health, and prosperity of the people.
+Having interdependent relationships between commercial and residential sectors, Dharavi needs infrastructure or architecture solutions concerning both the social and economic dynamics of the space.
+The mixed-use, the 590-acre architectural solution is what holds the communal relationship and improves the life of the community.
+The project not only facilitates shelter and business spaces but also promotes sustainable practices like stormwater management, food generation on interlinked rooftop gardens, proposes plans for long-term economic growth, health, and prosperity of the people.

 A Performance venue with a flexible theatre and glazed two-story lobby, the 35,000 square feet of space sets a trend in theatre architecture with a focus on sustainable and adaptive design.
 Neatly tucked between the existing white tent and the parking garage, the facade uses electrochromic glass to reduce glare and heat.
 The faceted curve of the face creates dynamic reflections that engage people, heightening the theatrical experience.

 14. Vancouver Residences, British Columbia